Rushikeshlawand/My_Notes/Intetview Prep/react.md

     <Greeting name="Alice" />

-## 8. What is the Virtual DOM in React?

-Answer: The Virtual DOM is a lightweight copy of the actual DOM.
-React uses the Virtual DOM to optimize UI updates.
-When a component’s state or props change, React compares the new Virtual DOM with the previous version (this is called reconciliation), and only updates the parts of the actual DOM that need to be changed.

-Example: If only one list item in a large list changes, React will update only that item in the DOM, improving performance.
 ## 9. What is useEffect in React?

 Answer: The useEffect hook is used to perform side effects in functional components.
 This includes tasks like fetching data, updating the DOM, or setting up subscriptions.
 It runs after every render by default but can be optimized by specifying dependencies.